relevize/dev-days-flask/README.md

 - [ ] explore and better understand decorators
 - [ ] explore and better understand flask/python patterns

+More Realistic Goals:
+- [x] Figure out a way to veryify if request is captain or not (auth)
+- [ ] Create auth decorator w/ JWTs
+- [ ] Create a seed

 ## Example App Goals

 I want to create an API, `Captains Log`.
 A journal not just for captains, but for your crew as well.